 Women lawyers generally don’t have the support at home that male lawyers enjoy.
 First, female professionals are up to three times more likely to remain unmarried than men.
 But marriage doesn’t provide female lawyers as much as support as it does for their male counterparts.
 While nearly half of married male lawyers had wives who didn’t work outside the home, 93 percent of married heterosexual women lawyers had husbands who worked full-time.

 Additionally, professional women are more likely to sacrifice their careers to advance their husbands’.
 A study of Harvard Business School graduates found that female HBS graduates were not as satisfied with their own careers because they had downshifted their ambitions in order to support their husbands.

 Some research has shown that men, even those who are highly educated and successful, typically preferred female romantic partners who were less successful and ambitious than they are.
-Thus, single professional women downplay their ambition around men in hypothetical situations.
-It’s also then likely that women downplay their ambition in real life.
+Thus, single professional women downplay their ambition around men even in hypothetical situations.

 It seems disrespectful to say that living longer is a problem – but it can be when you need your money to last longer.
 Compounding all of these problems, women tend to outlive men by five years.
 Women thus will need more money to retire.